Paradiski

 La Plagne's "natural" slopes will delight even the most experienced skiers.

-You'll be able to experience the joys of off-piste skiing on untouched but well marked runs, so you can enjoy the powder in complete safety.
+You'll be able to experience the joys of off-piste skiing on untouched but well-marked runs to enjoy the powder safely.
 For a thrilling experience, try the black runs of La Grande Pente and Rochette or the red Esselet run.

-• For freeriders looking to improve their skills: At Arc 1950, the Fond Blanc Cirque offers a range of itineraries from intermediate to expert level.
+• For free riders looking to improve their skills, the Fond Blanc Cirque at Arc 1950 offers itineraries from intermediate to expert levels.

-• For exceptional views: In Arc 2000, between Mont Pourri and Aiguille Rouge, head for the Grand Col for a descent along the Glacier du Turi.
+• For exceptional views, head for the Grand Col in Arc 2000, between Mont Pourri and Aiguille Rouge, and descend along the Glacier du Turi.

-As for Peisey-Vallandry, although it may seem like a small resort within the wider Paradiski area, its off-piste skiing is incredibly vast!
+Although Peisey-Vallandry may seem like a small resort within the wider Paradiski area, its off-piste skiing is incredibly vast!
 Powder lovers will find as many itineraries as possible on the Aiguille Grive side.
-The easiest is the Carroz Blanc, the Aiguille Grive route is more challenging and offers several options, and the Bellecôte North Face is for the more experienced, with several highly technical options.
+The easiest is the Carroz Blanc.
+The Aiguille Grive route is more challenging and offers several options, and the Bellecôte North Face is for the more experienced, with several highly technical options.

 In any case, whichever spot you choose for your freeride session, it's highly recommended that you hire a guide and bring the necessary safety equipment.